 Traditional dispatch models are missing out on the fact that dispatchers and call-takers can be engaged and active players in lifesaving work.
 Simply by refocusing your dispatch program, you can increase your impact in the community and lifesaving success in the shelter without any additional resources or financial cost.

 Similarly, many calls can be better addressed by an outside organization.
 For example, if a resident calls seeking surrender for a dog who keeps having litters of puppies, it would be more effective for the dispatcher to direct the person toward low-cost spay/neuter services rather than encouraging shelter impoundment.
-It can be beneficial for all call-takers to have a comprehensive list of community resources available at their desks.
+It can be beneficial for all call-takers to have a comprehensive list of community resources available at their desks or on an online resource hub, like Trello.
 Consider including contact information for the following: